About

 View ProjectsBooks

-McEntire is the author of seven titles published through Cage & Mirror Publishing, spanning organizational theory, software engineering, leadership, privacy, and fiction.
-His most recent work, City of Mercy (2025), marks his first published fiction title.
+McEntire is the author of eight titles published through Cage & Mirror Publishing, spanning structural compression theory, organizational theory, software engineering, leadership, privacy, and fiction.
+His most recent work, The Key and the Current (2026), applies structural compression theory across substrates — from neural networks to corporate boards.

 His nonfiction work focuses on the structural dynamics of teams and systems — how organizations compress information, where governance fails, and what practitioners can do about it.